General coding style for programming

 Condition tests should accept a boolean value.

-So we do not need to remember which values are considered true or false.
+So we do not need to remember rules for truthy and falsy values.

 For example, in Ruby only false